Kong/docs.konghq.com/src/gateway/get-started/comprehensive/manage-teams.md

 1. Turn on RBAC.
 2. Create a workspace and an admin for segregated administration.

 At this point in the Getting Started Guide, you have been interacting with your environment as the built-in Super Admin, `kong_admin`.
 The password for this `kong_admin` user was “seeded” during the installation process using the KONG_PASSWORD environment variable.
-After RBAC is enabled, you will need to authenticate to the Admin API using the proper credentials.
+After RBAC is enabled, you must authenticate to the Admin API using the proper credentials.

 In the following sections, you will need the `kong_admin` account’s password to log in to {{site.base_gateway}}, and the `kong_admin_uri` needs to be configured to avoid getting CORS errors.